MTG Standard Rotation Guide – June 2020

 They may be used in Standard again later, if they are re-released in future sets (as “reprints”).
 For example, currently you can use the Dominaria or Ixalan versions of Opt in Standard because it was also released in Throne of Eldraine.

-- There will be no Limited events (Draft or Sealed) for sets rotating out of Standard.
+- Events: There will be not be any scheduled Limited events (Draft or Sealed) for sets rotating out of Standard.
+Quick Draft and Sealed events will use sets starting from Throne of Eldraine and going forward.

-- You can still redeem Wildcards and purchase packs from the rotating sets, but there will be an in-game reminder and confirmation message to let players know that the card is due to be rotated out soon.
+- Booster Packs and Wildcard Crafting: You can still redeem Wildcards and purchase packs from the rotating sets, but there will be an in-game reminder and confirmation message to let players know that the card is due to be rotated out soon.

 Having your hard earned collection rotated out isn’t always a pleasant experience, especially since your cards cannot be exchanged for any other kind of currency.
 The impacts on each player will differ based on their situation, based on factors such as: